Visiting Scholars in HIV Implementation Science Program

 - What gap you are looking to fill with this partnership

-- EHE jurisdiction and if they receive EHE funding
+- The EHE jurisdiction the community partner resides in and if they receive EHE funding

-- The support that will be required from your Sponsor
+- The support you will require from your Sponsor

 -